Banner of Truth Trust

 The Banner of Truth Trust is an Evangelical and Reformed non-profit publishing house, structured as a charitable trust and founded in London in 1957 by Iain Murray, Sidney Norton and Jack Cullum.
 Its offices are now in Edinburgh, Scotland with a key branch office and distribution point in Carlisle, Pennsylvania.
-It positions itself within the evangelical wing of the church, and has been described as "an extremely powerful organization within British nonconformist evangelicalism."
+It positions itself within the conservative evangelical wing of the church, and has been described as "an extremely powerful organization within British nonconformist evangelicalism."